Incrisz/uniti-deployer/README.md

 - **Stop Cron / Stop Daily** let you pause either schedule independently without losing its configuration.
 - **Run Job Now** executes the Lambda immediately, independent of the schedule.
 - The **Status** panel displays the current server time, cron/daily next-run timestamps, the latest Lambda response payload, AWS CLI stdout/stderr, and the decoded CloudWatch log tail when available.
+- Default login is `admin` / `admin` unless you override it with the environment variables above.

 To customise behaviour beyond the payload, edit `_execute_job_task` in `app.py` to adjust AWS CLI arguments or add pre/post hooks.
 APScheduler runs inside the Flask process, so use a process manager (Gunicorn, systemd, etc.) in production to keep the scheduler alive.